Google Human Friendly Driving Directions

 The user may preview the route associated with the driving directions, where the preview is based on, for example, at least one of satellite images, storefront images, and heuristics and/or business listings.

 Inventors: Andrew R. Golding and Jens Eilstrup Rasmussen

 The application describes how it might choose landmarks, or “waypoints” as it calls them.
 It also discusses incorporating user feedback and advertising into the program.

-Here’s a snapshot they provide of some of the aspects of how this driving directions patent may work:
+Here’s a snapshot they provide of some of the aspects of how this human friendly driving directions patent may work:

 As previously explained, computer-generated driving directions are typically expressed in abstractions that are convenient for computers, such as “Stay on Main St. for 1.2 miles”, etc.

 In contrast, human-generated directions tend to be more visually-oriented, such as “Stay on Main St, you’ll pass a big Sears on your left, then turn right at the Dunkin Donuts”.
 Through the use of satellite-based imagery and/or storefront images, a mapping system configured in accordance with an embodiment of the presenting invention can give more visually-oriented (and hence human-friendly) directions.